svanoort/pyresttest/README.md

 ## Where does this come from?
 Pain and suffering. :)

-No, seriously, this is an answer to a whole series of unpleasant problems encountered working with REST APIs.
+No, seriously, this is an answer to a whole series of challenges encountered working with REST APIs.
 It started with a simple BASH script used to smoketest services after deployments and maintenance.
 Then, it just grew from there.